PythonTrier/pythontrier.github.io/_posts/2018/2018-11-15-PythonChallenge-Part3.md

 few levels that we completed during the last meet.

 **SPOILERS!** As stated in our last post, We will discuss the challenges, the clues, and how we solved each level.
-We discovered other sites have done the same thing, but chose to solve these on our own.
+We discovered other sites have done the same thing but chose to solve these on our own.
 It's more fun that way.
 Afterwards, it's interesting to go back and see how others have solved the same problem, but we recommend you solve the problems on your own.